eProsima/Fast-DDS-docs/docs/fastdds/use_cases/dynamic_network_interfaces/dynamic_network_interfaces.rst

 Dynamic network interface addition at run-time
 ----------------------------------------------

-In case that the user wants to include new network interfaces at run-time some prerequisites have to be fulfilled.
+In case that the user wants to include new network interfaces at run-time, some prerequisites have to be fulfilled.
 Then, once the interfaces are available, the user may notify Fast DDS so these interfaces are also used in the communication.